How to Install Active Directory on Windows 10 Pro: Complete Step-by-Step Guide

 Software requirements center around Windows Server (2016, 2019, or 2022 are current supported versions) for the domain controller.
 Windows 10 Pro client machines need to be running a supported version with the latest updates installed.
 Network connectivity between all machines is essential – domain controllers and clients must be able to communicate on specific ports.

 Network configuration demands careful planning.
 DNS services are particularly critical since Active Directory relies heavily on DNS for name resolution and service location.
 The domain controller typically hosts DNS services, though separate DNS servers can be configured.
 Static IP addresses for domain controllers are strongly recommended to maintain consistent connectivity.
+The DNS protocol standards provide the foundation for AD’s service discovery mechanisms.

 The process of adding Active Directory to your Windows 10 Pro environment requires methodical execution.
 Let’s break this down into manageable steps that ensure successful implementation without common pitfalls.